-The subject property represents the taxable land areas within CFD No. 2016-1 and includes three parcels of land located on Yerba Buena Island situated around a proposed public park.
-The parcels are entitled for the development of 261 for-sale residences and five homesites.
+The subject property represents the taxable land areas within Improvement Area No. 1 of CFD No. 2016-1 and includes three parent Parcels (Parcels 4Y, 3Y, and 1Y) of land located on Yerba Buena Island situated around a proposed public park.
+The parent Parcels are entitled for the development of 261 for-sale residences and five homesites.
 The residences will include a mix of attached townhomes and flats, as well as a 124-unit condominium project known as The Bristol.
-Ownership of the three parcels is held by entities associated with Stockbridge Capital Group, LLC and Wilson Meany, LP.
+Ownership of the Parcels is held by entities associated with Stockbridge Capital Group, LLC and Wilson Meany, LP.
+Recently, Parcel 4Y has been subdivided to reflect two separate tax assessor identification numbers; one includes The Bristol and the other will be developed with townhomes and flats.
 A legal description of the property is included in the addenda to this report.